Xeeynamo/sonic-hybrid-rsdk/README.md

 * Special Stages from the Giant Ring in Sonic the Hedgehog 1 are not working.
 * Giant Ring graphics from Sonic 1 is currently broken.
 * Sonic 1 Special Stages are working from the Stage Select, but the graphics is corrupted.
-* Loops in Sonic the Hedgehog 1 are currently broken.
 * The main menu of RSDK will report the wrong stage names.
 * The title card for Sonic the Hedgehog 1 levels will not display the act number correctly.